 Next up is the Tangled Wall right outside the Tangled restroom area.
 Not as popular as they Purple Wall, but a good photo spot nonetheless.

 Again, not nearly as popular as the Purple Wall, the Neverland Wall is located to the side of the entrance to “Peter Pan’s Flight.”
 Peter Pan does Meet and Greets here, but when he isn’t there, this wall is open to photos!

-Epcot Instagram Walls
+Epcot Instagram Walls in Disney World

 By far, the most popular park for Instagram Walls is Epcot.
 There are at least seven popular photo spots that I know of, and there might actually be even more than that!

 So iconic, Disney merchandising has made ears that compliment it!
 The Bubblegum Wall is located right outside of the “Spaceship Earth” ride.
 When you exit the building, on either side, you’ll see the familiar pink, blue/purple, and maroon coloring on the wall.

 Also on the exit of the Spaceship Earth attraction is the Blueberry Wall.
 The Blueberry Wall is in the same location as the Bubblegum Wall.
 It will be easy to get a photo with this wall and the Bubblegum Wall at the same time, provided not many people are exiting Spaceship Earth at the time!

 After visiting Spaceship Earth, hop over to the Land section and find the Toothpaste Wall.
 Located to the right of “The Seas with Nemo and Friends,” keep walking down the pathway toward the Coral Reef restaurant.
 The Toothpaste Wall, or Big Blue Wall, is the first wall you see before entering the restaurant.

 The Land Wall